 - 1. Exercising respectful behavior at Mass and liturgical services - 2.
 Displaying respectful attitude toward adults and classmates - 3.
 Using appropriate language - 4.
 Remaining in authorized areas during the school day - 5.
 Respecting school property as well as the property of others - 6.
 Exercising appropriate behavior in the restrooms, cafeteria, classroom, and playground - 7.
-Maintaining silence during drills - 8.
-Using the elevator only when authorized by faculty/staff - 9.
+Using hall passes when appropriate - 8.
+Maintaining silence during drills - 9.
+Using the elevator only when authorized by faculty/staff - 10.
 Walking quietly through the hallways